We Continue To Have Office Visits And Provide Treatment For Our Cancer Patients During The COVID Emergency. Call 718-780-3022 For An Appointment.

 If you have an increased risk of ovarian cancer because of a family history of the disease, you can consult with a genetic counselor and undergo genetic testing (for example, screening for BRCA1 and BRCA2 mutations or Lynch syndrome).
 If you have such a mutation, we'll offer you several options to greatly decrease your risk of developing ovarian and fallopian tube cancer.

-If you wish to become pregnant after your treatment is over, we try to use therapies that spare your fertility whenever possible.
+If you wish to become pregnant after your treatment is over, we have expertise in fertility-sparing surgery whenever feasible that can preserve the ability to have children without compromising cancer outcomes.
 We can collaborate with infertility specialists to review your fertility preservation options.
 Embryo freezing and egg freezing are sometimes available before you begin your cancer treatment, and in vitro fertilization afterward.